 Overseas Chinese Communities And Chinese Language History

-Of course, versions of Chinese are now spoken in many other parts of the world, so what languages do overseas Chinese communities speak?
+Of course, versions of Chinese are now spoken in many other parts of the world, so what languages do overseas Chinese communities in other Chinese speaking countries speak?

 Since the waves of Chinese emigration happened long before the establishment of Guoyu or Putonghua, overseas Chinese communities continue to speak the languages and dialects of the regions from where their ancestors departed, often many hundreds of years ago.